Introduction

 4. Discoloration

-Using the strong chemical cleaners, excessive scrubbing, or even leaving certain cleaning solutions on the surface for too long can cause discoloration.
-Over time, this can make the natural shine go dull and even affect the protective layer, leaving the metal more prone to damage.
+When we use the strong chemical cleaners, do excessive scrubbing, or even leave certain cleaning solutions on the surface for too long that can also cause discoloration.

 For example, we had a client who ended up discoloring their gas stove oven because of using the wrong cleaning methods.

-If you’ve already ended up with discoloration on your stainless steel appliances.
-We understand that sometimes many of us may use certain products or techniques believing they’ll help, but they actually dull or damage the surface instead.
-You don’t need to worry.
-We are providing you the simple solutions to resolve this.
-You can start by mixing equal parts of white vinegar and water in a spray bottle and applying it to the discolored area.
-Wipe gently with a microfiber cloth, following the pattern of your stainless steel appliance.
+If you’re dealing with the same situation.
+We are providing you with simple solutions to resolve this.
+You can start by mixing equal parts of white vinegar and water in a spray bottle and applying it to the discolored area of your appliance.
+Then wipe gently with a microfiber cloth, following the pattern of your stainless steel appliance.
 For tougher stains, make a baking soda paste (baking soda + water) and rub it lightly over the discolored spots.
 Once the surface is clean, rinse thoroughly and buff the area with a few drops of olive or mineral oil to restore the shine.
 You can also use a stainless steel cleaner for a streak-free, polished finish.
 With all these cleaning ideas, you can bring back the shine of your stainless steel appliances.

-Step-by-Step Guide: How to Clean Stainless Steel Appliances
+How to Clean Stainless Steel Appliances: Step-by-Step Guide to Follow

 Smudges, fingerprints, and water spots can ruin the look of your stainless steel appliances.
 Here’s how we suggest you to bring your stainless steel appliances back to a streak-free, mirror-like shine.

 Before you start, make sure you have everything you need to clean your stainless steel appliances efficiently.
-Having the right tools on hand will make the process quicker and help you achieve a streak-free shine.
 You’ll need:

 - Microfiber cloths (at least two)